apollographql/docs/src/content/basics/resources/graphql-glossary.md

 ## Schema Definition Language (SDL)

-The syntax for writing GraphQL Schemas.
-It is otherwise known as Interface Definition Language.
-It is the lingua franca shared by all for building GraphQL APIs regardless of the programming language chosen.
+The syntax for writing GraphQL schemas.
+All GraphQL APIs can use SDL to represent their schema, regardless of which _programming_ language the API is implemented in.

 ```graphql
 type Author {